Toluna-IP/tolunaintegratedpaneldocs/externalsample/samplingrules.md

 ## Sampling Rules

+Quotas are borken down into the following components: Surveys, [Waves](/general/common.html#tracking-surveys-and-the-waveid-property), Quotas, Layers, and Subquotas.
 External Sample Partners must comply with Toluna's sampling rules.
-Quotas are borken down into the following components: Surveys, [Waves](/general/common.html#tracking-surveys-and-the-waveid-property), Quotas, Layers, and Subquotas.
-To be qualified for a Survey and sampled for a Quota, a member must:
+To be qualified for a Survey and sampled for a Quota, a member must be an exact match to the desired Survey based on the parameters listed below.

+To be sampled for a Quota, a member must:

  - Be targted for only 1 Quota per Survey
  - Match ALL Layers in the Quota